MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bu örnek çıktısı aşağıdaki gibidir:
+Bu örnekteki çıktı aşağıdaki gibidir:

 ```Output
 Alloc length is 1031, String length is 1024